aws/aws-iot-device-sdk-java-v2/samples/OperationQueue/README.md

 [**Return to main sample list**](../README.md)

-## TODO - adjust this whole thing!

 This sample uses the
 [Message Broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html)
 for AWS IoT to send and receive messages through an MQTT connection.

-On startup, the device connects to the server, subscribes to a topic, and begins publishing messages to that topic.
-The device should receive those same messages back from the message broker, since it is subscribed to that same topic.
-Status updates are continually printed to the console.
-This sample demonstrates how to send and receive messages on designated IoT Core topics, an essential task that is the backbone of many IoT applications that need to send data over the internet.
-This sample simply subscribes and publishes to a topic, printing the messages it just sent as it is received from AWS IoT Core, but this can be used as a reference point for more complex Pub-Sub applications.
+It then subscribes and begins publishing messages to a topic, like in the [PubSub sample](../BasicPubSub/README.md).

+However, this sample uses a operation queue to handle the processing of operations, rather than directly using the MQTT311 connection.
+This gives an extreme level of control over how operations are processed, the order they are processed in, limiting how many operations can exist waiting to be sent, what happens when a new operation is added when the queue is full, and ensuring the MQTT311 connection is never overwhelmed with too many messages at once.

+Additionally, using a queue allows you to put limits on how much data you are trying to send through the socket to the AWS IoT Core server.
+This can help keep your application within the IoT Core sending limits, ensuring all your MQTT311 operations are being processed correctly and the socket is not backed up.
+It also the peace of mind that your application cannot become "runaway" and start sending an extreme amount of messages at all once, clogging the socket depending on how large the messages are and the frequency.

+**Note**: MQTT5 does not have the same issues with backed up sockets due to the use of an internal operation queue, which ensures the socket does not get backed up.

+This operation queue can be configured in a number of different ways to best match the needs of your application.
+Further, the operation queue is designed to be as standalone as possible so it can be used as a starting point for implementing your own operation queue for the MQTT311 connection.
+The `MqttOperationQueue` class is fully documented with comments explaining the functions used.

 Your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
 Below is a sample policy that can be used on your IoT Core Thing that will allow this sample to run as intended.